Attorney Fees in Domestic Violence Cases

 - whether the lawyer is known as a trial lawyer, litigator, or a “plea lawyer,”

 - whether the lawyer is a solo practitioner or a member of a criminal defense law firm,

-- if is the case going to resolve in a plea or a trial,
+- if the case is going to resolve in a plea or a trial,

 - will there be any pretrial motions or suppression hearings, and